deccer/OpenGL-Getting-Started/docs/01-basics/02-basic-window-and-triangle.md

 ![Vertex Input](graphics-pipeline-01-vertex-input.png)

 DirectX is calling it `Input Assembly`, I also kind of like this name better for some reason.
 Anyway.
 Our models and meshes we want to render are made out of vertices.
-We want to render them as lines or points or triangle fans, but mostly triangles, and that is setup here in the input assembly or vertex input stage.
+We may want to render them as lines, points, or triangle fans, but for now we'll do a triangle list, and that is setup here in the input assembly or vertex input stage.

 !!! note "I might use `Input Assembly` or `IA` instead of vertex input when I elaborate on things, out of habit, but I mean `Vertex Input`"

-Most of the time we want to render triangles because the `GPU` is super optimized to handle those things and it does it well.
-You might have seen export options in tools such as [Blender](https://blender.org) or perhaps fiddled with libraries like [Assimp](https://github.com/assimp/assimp) where options like `Triangulate Vertices` exists of some form.
+You might have seen export options in tools such as [Blender](https://blender.org) or perhaps fiddled with libraries like [Assimp](https://github.com/assimp/assimp) where options like `Triangulate Vertices` exist of some form.
 That's why.
 Artists might use "quads" or other topologies, but the graphics card likes to munch on triangles.

 That is also a good point to introduce a construct like `Vertex` or to be more specific in our case a `VertexPositionColor` construct.